Strong Typhoon Heading toward Southern Japan Islands

 - Русский

-Typhoon Haishen, the 10th typhoon of the year, is forecast to approach Minamidaito Island in Okinawa Prefecture in the early hours of Sunday and Amami-Oshima Island in Kagoshima Prefecture on Sunday afternoon.
+Typhoon Haishen, the 10th typhoon of the year, is forecast to approach Amami-Oshima Island in Kagoshima Prefecture on Sunday afternoon.

 While remaining so strong as to prompt a possible emergency warning, the typhoon is expected on Monday to either make landfall in the western coast of Kyushu or travel north off the coast toward the Korean Peninsula.